aik002/RSBypass/LEGACY.md

   Expected in: /usr/lib/libSystem.B.dylib
 ```

-If you're getting this error, it means that the patch was built for an older
+If you're getting this error, it means that the patch was built for a newer
 version of OSX and will not run on your machine as is.

 You can try running the old patch, found here: